 top of page

-• Writer's pictureFarmbrite
+Writer's pictureFarmbrite

 Epic Farm Battle: Goats vs. Cows

 Is there really a comparison between goats and cows?
 They're both pretty awesome.
-I might just be really love agriculture but I'm always up for discussing the pros and cons of goats vs. cows.
+I might just really love agriculture but I'm always up for discussing the pros and cons of goats vs. cows.
 If you're considering adding one or both of these to your farm here are a few things to weigh.

 Goats Pros & Cons

 People love goats.
-They're friendly, humorous and fun to be around.
+They're friendly, humorous, and fun to be around.
 Just don't let them get bored.

 Pros: